 A review of the City's governmental funds provides information on near-term flows and balances of expendable resources and serves as a useful measure of a government's net resources.
-Governmental fund information begins on page 16 and is accounted for using the modified accrual basis of accounting.
+Governmental fund information begins with the balance sheet and is accounted for using the modified accrual basis of accounting.

 The City's major governmental funds are the general fund, safety forces special revenue fund and the general obligation bond retirement fund.
-Despite an increase in revenues, the general fund saw a decrease in fund balance during the year due to an increase in transfers out.
-The safety forces special revenue fund saw an increase in fund balance due to an increase in transfers in from the general fund.
-The general obligation bond retirement fund saw a slight decrease in fund balance resulting from an increase in OWDA loan debt service expenditures.
+Despite a decrease in revenues, the general fund saw an increase in fund balance during the year due to decrease in expenditures and transfers out.
+The safety forces special revenue fund saw an decrease in fund balance due to a decrease in transfers from the general fund.
+The general obligation bond retirement fund saw an increase in fund balance resulting from a decrease in loan debt service expenditures.